 The 1.5km trail beyond the lookout to Volcan Chico is a little more challenging due to the uneven, rock-strewn surfaces, and hot temperatures without shade.
 Be sure to carry lots of water and use sun protection here.

-The jaboncillo tree species is of interest in it’s own right.
+The jaboncillo tree species is of interest in its own right.
 The tree’s nuts can be used as soap with sliced open and mixed with water to form a lather.
 Native Americans and other indigenous cultures throughout the world have used this very fruit for washing over the centuries.

-In terms of wildlife, the Sierra Negra trail is of most interest for bird watchers.
+In terms of wildlife, the Sierra Negra trail is of most interest to bird watchers.
 Mockingbirds and different species of Darwin finch are common sightings, hopping around in bushes and scrub.
 Eye-catching red vermillion flycatchers and yellow warblers will also sometimes make a welcome appearance.

 Sierra Negra translates to English as Black Mountain, named after the dark and black colorings of the old lava flows inside the crater.